ruandersMSFT/Compliance/compliance/assurance/assurance-human-resources.md

 ## Related external regulations & certifications

 Microsoft's online services are regularly audited for compliance with external regulations and certifications.
-Please refer to the following table for validation of controls related to human resources.
+Refer to the following table for validation of controls related to human resources.

 | **External audits** | **Section** | **Latest report date** |
 |:--------------------|:------------|:-----------------------|